-- 1) organisation structure, business and supply chains are set out in the DBFO Company Management Manual. - a) The work is not seasonal. - b) Countries from which the supply chain sources goods and/or services do not include any of the countries where modern forms of slavery are prevalent[1]. - 2) policies in relation to slavery and human trafficking include: - a) Health & Safety Policy - b) Business Ethics Policy - c) Environment and Sustainability Policy - d) Connect Plus Secondee Handbook which includes a whistle blowing statement - 3) due diligence processes in relation to slavery and human trafficking in the Company's: - a) business - i.
-No processes have been set up because the Company has no employed staff/employees. - b) supply chains - the Company has one main principal sub contract supplier, Connect Plus Services under the Operation and Maintenance Agreement signed between the Company and the O&M Joint venture partners.
-This entity is an unincorporated joint venture partnership between Balfour Beatty Civil Engineering Limited; Egis Road Operation UK Limited and Atkins Limited (all as agents of Balfour Beatty Group Limited, Atkins Group Limited and Egis Group Limited). - ii. the Company has a further set of two groups of Tier 1 suppliers; Renewals Framework Contractors and the Improvements (COFA) Framework Contractors. - a) The Renewals Tier 1 Framework Contractors are; Tarmac Trading Limited, Skanska Construction UK Ltd, Jackson Civil Engineering Group Ltd and Geoffrey Osborne Ltd.
+- 1) Organisation structure, business and supply chains are set out in the DBFO Company Management Manual. - a.
+The work is not seasonal. - b.
+Countries from which the supply chain sources goods and/or services do not include any of the countries where modern forms of slavery are prevalent [1]. - 2) Policies in relation to slavery and human trafficking include: - a.
+Health & Safety Policy - b.
+Business Ethics Policy - c.
+Environment and Sustainability Policy - d.
+Connect Plus Secondee Handbook which includes a whistle blowing statement - 3) Due diligence processes in relation to slavery and human trafficking in the Company's: - a.
+Business - i.
+No processes have been set up because the Company has no employed staff/employees. - b.
+Supply chains - i.
+The Company has one main principal sub-contract supplier, Connect Plus Services under the Operation and Maintenance Agreement signed between the Company and the O&M Joint venture partners.
+This entity is an unincorporated joint venture partnership between Balfour Beatty Civil Engineering Limited; Egis Road Operation UK Limited and Atkins Limited (all as agents of Balfour Beatty Group Limited, Atkins Group Limited and Egis Group Limited). - ii.
+The Company has a further set of two groups of Tier 1 suppliers; Renewals Framework Contractors and the Improvements (COFA) Framework Contractors. - The Renewals Tier 1 Framework Contractors are: Tarmac Trading Limited, Milestone Infrastructure Ltd, Jackson Civil Engineering Group Ltd and Octavius Infrastructure Ltd. - 2.
+The Improvements (COFA) Tier 1 Framework Contractors are; R&W Civil Engineering, Milestone Infrastructure Ltd, Jackson Civil Engineering Group Ltd and Octavius Infrastructure Ltd.